Select Page

 Parishes/Deaneries and Local Churches maintain their own accounts, although some use the Diocese of Dunedin Administration Office accounting services, and all church faith communities supply annual accounts for the consolidated Charities return.
 The Diocesan Office also provides payroll services for Clergy and other staff employed throughout the parishes.

-The Diocese is currently configured into 4 Archdeaconries (Geographical areas) with overall oversight by the Bishop of Dunedin: Dunedin City (including South Otago); Oamaru and East Otago; Central Otago, and; Southland.
+The Diocese is currently configured into 5 Archdeaconries (Geographical areas) with overall oversight by the Bishop of Dunedin: Dunedin City (including South Otago); Oamaru and East Otago; Central Otago; Rural Southland and; Invercargill.
 Each Archdeaconry is led by an Archdeacon, usually an existing senior clergy or lay leader in a parish or deanery. (see https://www.calledsouth.org.nz/churches/ for more information).

 The following Diocesan Entities are under the Diocese of Dunedin control and are regulated by Statute 17 “The Diocesan Institutions Statute”.
 They have their own separate Trust Deeds/Rules and charities numbers, with Trustees being appointed via the Diocese of Dunedin Trusts Board (Diocesan Council) for three-year terms: